jgaeddert/liquid-dsp/examples/README.md

     This is a simplified example of the symync family of objects to show how symbol timing can be recovered after the matched filter output.

+  * `symtrack_cccf_example.c`:

+    This example demonstrates how to recover data symbols using the symtrack object.
+A stream of modulated and interpolated symbols are generated using the symstream object.
+The resulting samples are passed through a channel to add various impairments.
+The symtrack object recovers timing, carrier, and other information imparted by the channel and returns data symbols ready for demodulation.

  * `wdelayf_example.c`:

  * `windowf_example.c`: